-Taking the plunge with a business bank account
+Take the plunge with business bank accounts

-By Katelyn McCullock, Agricultural Economist, American Farm Bureau Federation
+By Katelyn McCullock, American Farm Bureau Federation

 Opening a business bank account is a good first step to legitimize your business in the real world (we’re talking people beyond your friends and family).
 It helps streamline your accounting process and increase professionalism in a way that ordering 500 business cards cannot.
 Here are some issues to keep in mind as you consider opening a business bank account.